raghav-001/raghav-001/README.md

 ### Hello techies! :fire:👋<hr>
 Hi there!
-I'm V Raghav Anand, a passionate programmer from Chennai, India😌<br>
+I'm V Raghav Anand, a passionate programmer from Chennai, India (Currently in Los Angeles)<br>
 <a href="https://raghav-001.github.io/portfolio">Click here to check my Portfolio website</a>
 <img align="right" src="https://miro.medium.com/max/1600/0*C-cPP9D2MIyeexAT.gif" height=250 width=250>
 <br>
+- ✌️ Pursuing Master of Science in Computer Science, in University of Southern California (USC), Los Angeles
-- 🔭 Pursuing B.Tech in Computer Science at Vellore Institute of Technology, Chennai
+- 🔭 Completed B.Tech in Computer Science at Vellore Institute of Technology, Chennai
 - 🌱 Basic understanding of the latest front end web-development library, React JS.
 Skilled knowledge in the basic web development languages such as HTML, PHP, JavaScript and MySQL
 - 🧠 Experienced in working with preprocessing of raw datasets, building unsupervised and supervised Machine Learning algorithms, and its deployment in the Flask framework.
 - :computer: Love to code in languages such as C++, C, Python and Java when it comes to competitive programming.